-Moreover, a woman’s voice, the female voice has a unique quality, and as writer Carol Gilligan suggests “an ethics of care” that must be heard – whether in the home, or the school.
-How about this voice heard on the Supreme Court, or in the hospital surgery, when fighting disease, or preaching from the pulpit?
+Moreover, a woman’s voice, the female voice has a unique quality, and as writer Carol Gilligan suggests, “an ethics of care” that must be heard – whether in the home or the school.
+How about this voice being listened to on the Supreme Court, or in the hospital surgery when fighting disease, or preaching from the pulpit?

-Over the many years of my teaching at Saint Mary’s, I had the opportunity to read and consider some of the great writers and thinkers, past and present – and this has helped me to look more deeply into my own appreciation for the word of God.
+Over the many years of my teaching, I had the opportunity to read the great writers and thinkers, past and present.
+This has helped me to look more deeply into my own appreciation for the word of God.

-Some of these writers have changed my thinking.
+Individual writers have changed my thinking.
 For example, Carol Gilligan’s book “In a Different Voice,” published by Harvard in 1982, forwarded the notion that a woman’s voice, in contrast to men is more relational, and may have a vital resonance when making moral/ethical decisions.
-This book went on to create a huge following with scholars and writers.
+This book went on to create a massive following with scholars and writers.

 More important for us this Sunday, is how the woman at the well enables others to hear the words of the young Rabbi Jesus, and look more deeply into his potential and draw on him as the source of life-giving water.